 It is not surprising that abandonment rates for sites in Asia Pacific 76.3%, Middle East 76.1%, and Latin America 75.3% are the highest as this is where companies often try to leverage broad regional sites covering all markets and/or we have the most language-site conflicts with Arabic, English, and Spanish.
 Given that the wrong site is ranking users may not be aware and go to check out and encounter the biggest abandonment reason “High Shipping Costs.”

 For a large electronics retailer in Latin America, we found that Google was indexing their Argentina site and showing it in other markets in Google Search Results.
-The sites were on a dot-com platform using nearly exact Spanish content in pages places in a country folder structure it was hard for Google to know that they were for specific markets and considered them duplicates.
+The sites were on a dot-com platform using nearly exact Spanish content in pages placed in a country folder structure it was hard for Google to know that they were for specific markets and considered them duplicates.
 In interviews in local markets consumers told the local brand managers in Peru they did not want to buy from a site in Argentina or Mexico.
 The country name in the SERP heading was preventing consumers from even clicking.
-By leveraging hreflang in the region we distinguish these as individual market sites resulting in significant increases in traffic and sales in each of the nearly dozen Spanish language markets.
+By leveraging hreflang in the region, we distinguish these as individual market sites resulting in significant increases in traffic and sales in each of the nearly dozen Spanish language markets.

-For many organizations having a champion and wowing management with compelling data may not be enough for full adoption resulting in the need to executive a proof of concept to validate your business case especially with complex websites.
+For many organizations having a champion and wowing management with compelling data may not be enough for full adoption resulting in the need to executive a proof of concept to validate your business case, especially with complex websites.

 The most obvious implementation is Cannibalized Market Pairs – using the data gathered to demonstrate cannibalization you can deploy hreflang for those market pairs.
 You can take baby steps and deploy one or two high-value markets to test the performance of hreflang.
-For example, if a significant number of UK pages are ranking well in Australia you can deploy hreflang quickly using XML site maps for UK and Australia and then review rank reports to demonstrate the change in positions in search results and most importantly did traffic and sales from Australia increase once the Australian pages replaced UK pages.
+For example, if a significant number of UK pages are ranking well in Australia, you can deploy hreflang quickly using XML site maps for UK and Australia and then review rank reports to demonstrate the change in positions in search results and most importantly, did traffic and sales from Australia increase once the Australian pages replaced UK pages.

-Any of these options can help you demonstrate the need to solve a problem that the company may not actually be aware of.
+Any of these options can help you demonstrate the need to solve a problem that the company may not be aware of.
 You can work with HREFLang Builder’s consultants to develop a proof of concept that is right for your specific needs.